 Official action does not include ministerial acts.
 Ministerial refers to situations where a predetermined response is mandatory such that no exercise of official judgment or discretion is required.
+As elected officials, few of your actions will be considered ministerial.

 Example: Oakley Precinct is a clerk in the Department of Revenue who is responsible for processing tax payments.
 Revenue's procedures require that Mx.
 Precinct accepts payment via check so long as the check is signed and the amount, account number, and bank routing number are legible.
 Mx.
-Precinct's acceptance of a check that meets these criteria is ministerial because she has no discretion to reject it.
+Precinct's acceptance of a check that meets these criteria is ministerial.